 Redeeming travel rewards points for travel statement credits or cash statement credits is an effortless way to save money on a road trip.
 Using hotel night certificates and hotel points for award nights means you might pay $0 for lodging.

 In addition to using points for this road trip, you should use a rewards credit card to earn bonus points on your travel, dining, and gas station purchases.
-You can also keep it simple by using the Capital One® Venture® Rewards Credit Card that earns 2 miles per $1 on all purchases that you can redeem for travel statement credits once you get home.
+You can also keep it simple by using the Capital One Venture Rewards Credit Card that earns at least 2x miles per $1 on purchases that you can redeem for travel statement credits once you get home.

 You may even use your airline credit cards for hotel booking perks.
 Your travel credit card may come with other benefits that you may not be aware of.
 Additionally, some credit cards have added bonuses to help cardholders during the coronavirus pandemic.

 There are lots of low-cost or free travel apps that can help you find travel deals to save money and time.

 For instance, the GasBuddy mobile app helps you find the cheapest gas prices along your route.
 The price per gallon can easily differ by 20 or 30 cents within a short distance.
 For instance, you might fill up right outside a major city as gas prices tend to be higher in downtown areas.
 Gas prices at state lines can be considerably different too.

 AAA members and other car insurance apps might show you exclusive discounts at tourist landmarks and hotels across the United States.

 Navigation apps can monitor your route for speed traps, accidents, and construction zones.
 The app may recommend an alternate route so you can still reach your planned destination in a decent time.

 Also, don’t forget to consider using streaming apps on your phone.
 You might be able to get special discounts if you’re a loyal customer.
 Some credit cards are also waiving streaming fees or offering subscription credits.

 Your credit card app may offer one-time offers.